 The name of the corporation is The William & Mary Alumni Association (the “Association”), a Virginia nonstock corporation.

 The Association is organized exclusively for charitable, educational, and scientific purposes within the meaning of section 501(c)(3) of the Internal Revenue Code.
 No part of the net earnings of the Association shall inure to the benefit of or be distributable to its incorporator, members, directors, officers, or other private persons except that the Association shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article II hereof.
-No substantial part of the activities of the Association shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the Association shall not participate in or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.DISSOLUTION
+No substantial part of the activities of the Association shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the Association shall not participate in or intervene in (including the publishing or distribution of statements) any political campaign on behalf of or in opposition to any candidate for public office.ARTICLE IV

 The assets of the Association are at all times dedicated to the purposes of the Association.
 If for any reason it becomes necessary to dissolve or liquidate the Association, the remaining assets, after payment of debts and compliance with all other obligations of the law, may be distributed, transferred or conveyed to one (1) or more corporations, organizations or institutions organized and operated exclusively for scientific, educational, or charitable purposes that qualify for tax exemption under Section 501(c)(3) of the Internal Revenue Code that the Board selects and/or is directed by a court of competent jurisdiction.
-If more than one (1) beneficiary is named, the Board determines the proportion of the distributions.MEMBERS
+If more than one (1) beneficiary is named, the Board determines the proportion of the distributions.ARTICLE V

 The number of Directors of the Association shall be fixed in its Bylaws.
 At each annual meeting of the Board of Directors, one group of Directors shall be elected by the Members as described in the Bylaws for a term of three (3) years to succeed those whose terms expire.
 A Director may serve two consecutive terms and thereafter shall not be eligible to serve as a Director until he or she has not served as a Director for a period of one year or more; provided, however, that partial terms shall not count for purposes of the foregoing limitation and the term of a Director who is currently serving as the President of the Association or is elected to serve as the President at the time of expiration of his or her term as a Director (or any extension of such term under this provision) shall be extended for such period as is necessary to permit such Director to complete his or her service as the President.
 Notwithstanding the term limits stated above, the term of the President of the Board of Directors shall be extended, if necessary, after the expiration of such person’s term as President to enable such person to remain on the Board of Directors as the Immediate Past President for a period of one year.
 No individual shall be elected as a Director without his or her prior consent.